 For Lab Professionals

-Capitainer®B is designed for finger-pricking, i.e. using fresh blood.
-However, you might want to start your validation experiments with venous blood and pipetting it to the cards in the lab.
+Capitainer®B devices are designed for the use use of fresh blood.
+However, you might want to start your validation experiments with already collected venous blood and pipetting it to the cards in the lab.
 There are some aspects to consider when you do this:.

 - Do not use blood older than three days stored in the refrigerator and let blood come to room temperature before using it on the cards.